artemis-p/CV/README.md

 My passion for communication over cross-functional and physical/virtual teams, my customer-first thinking and my curiosity to always learn have been fused over the past couple of months with software development skills and agile ways of working.

-I am excited about projects that can change people's lives.
+I am an energetic and ambitious person, eager to learn how to build robust scalable solutions that can change people's lives.

 ## Projects